 This swanky place, situated on Hudson Street in SoHo, is currently one of the most award-winning 4-star hotels in New York.

 Although we’ll avoid listing each individual award the hotel has won over the past few years as it’d make for a pretty boring editorial, a couple of the most impressive include and 2019 Lifestyle Hotel of the Year by the Boutique & Lifestyle Leaders association and Winner of 2017 Indie Awards for Best Independent Hotel.
-For a list of all their awards visit their homepage.
+For a list of all their awards visit their website.

 The modern rooms, which are complemented with chic decor, come with a variety of bed types and views, so be sure to ask at reception which options are available and you might bag the perfect room for your requirements.